aammd/Habitat_Filtering/MS/OrgSize.md

 environment from space, but this approach has limitations [@Gilbert2010].
 For example, Smith and Lundholm [-@Smith2010] found that spatially-correlated dispersal contributed to both spatial and environmental partitions of variance in community composition.
-Patterns of dispersal may also be irregular and nonlinear over space, caused by individual behaviour (active dispersers) or by vectors (passive dispersers).
-Third, when an actively-dispersing species is not found in a site it is impossible to determine if this is because the environment makes dispersal or establishment unlikely. <!--not clear: these confounding factors make observation of these patterns difficult; let's try experiment--> For example, a female insect may be deterred from ovipositing in a location by the presence of a predator.
+Third, dispersal limitation and environmental filtering can mask each other.
+A species can only be filtered by a site’s environment when it can reach the site, so a community experiencing equally strong dispersal and environmental limitation can may show mainly the former in variance partitioning [@Smith2010; @DeBie2012a].
+A special case of this problem occurs when an actively-dispersing species is not found in a site.
+It is impossible to determine if this is because the environment makes dispersal unlikely or establishment unlikely. <!--not clear: these confounding factors make observation of these patterns difficult; let's try experiment--> For example, an insect larva may be missing from a location because its parent was deterred from ovipositing in the environment or because the larvae could not withstand the environment.
 An experiment that removes dispersal limitation for all organisms is therefore a stronger test of the relative effects of environment on species composition.
-We are aware of no study that experimentally removes dispersal limitation for both micro- and macro- organisms in the same system, simultaneously.
-We conducted an experiment that removes dispersal limitation for micro- and macro-organisms, using bromeliad phytotelmata as a model community.
+We are aware of no study that experimentally removes dispersal limitation for both micro- and macroscopic organisms in the same system, simultaneously, to reveal environmental filtering.
+We conducted such an experiment, here using bromeliad phytotelmata as a model community.

-#Bromeliads
-We conducted an experiment that removes dispersal limitation for micro- and macro-organisms, using bromeliad phytotelmata as a model community.
-Bromeliads are common in the Neotropics and contain many species of macroinvertebrates [@Marino2012], zooplankton [@Petermann2015], and bacteria [@Haubrich2009a].
-Importantly, different species of bromeliad grow in different habitats, and this habitat variation is correlated with differences among their communities.
-Previous observations in this system show that this environmental variation is closely associated with variation in macroinvertebrate composition, weakly associated with variation in zooplankton communities and not at all associated with variation in bacterial communities [@Farjalla2012].

-Here we provide a much stronger test <!-- than what?-- > of the strength of environmental filtering for these three organism types by experimentally dispersing all species to all habitats, and examining whether the original habitat-based patterns in composition re-emerged.
+Here we provide a much stronger test<!-- than what?-- > of the strength of environmental filtering for these three organism types by experimentally dispersing all species to all habitats, and examining whether the original habitat-based patterns in composition re-emerged.
 We predicted:

-1).
-If environmental filtering increases with organism size, we would predict that the effects of habitat would be stronger on the composition of communities of large-bodied organisms than of small-bodied organisms, both before and after our experimental dispersal treatment (Figure  1a). <!--confusing: "before and after"-->
+1. If environmental filtering, but not dispersal limitation, increases with organism size, we would predict that habitat would affect the composition of communities of large-bodied organisms more than those of small-bodied organisms(Figure  1a). <!--confusing: "before and after": deleted-->
-2).
-If instead dispersal limitation increased with organism size, we would expect that any apparent effect of habitat on community composition was an artefact of spatial autocorrelation and would be erased by our dispersal treatment (Figure  1b).
+2. If instead only dispersal limitation increased with organism size, we would expect that any apparent effect of habitat on community composition was an artifact of spatial autocorrelation and would be erased by our dispersal treatment (Figure  1b).
-3).
-If both environmental filtering and dispersal limitation increased with organism size, we would predict an intermediate scenario (Figure  1c).
+3. If both environmental filtering and dispersal limitation increased with organism size, we would predict an intermediate scenario (Figure  1c).

-## study system
+## Study system
 <!--or maybe better: observational pattern?-->

-Bromeliads are common in the Neotropics and contain many species of insects [@Marino2012], zooplankton [@Petermann2015], and bacteria [@Haubrich2009a].
-Importantly, different species of bromeliad grow in different habitats, and this habitat variation is correlated with differences among their communities.
+Bromeliads are common in the Neotropics and contain many species of macroinvertebrates (especially insects [@Frank2009]),  zooplankton [@Petermann2015], and bacteria [@Haubrich2009a].
+Importantly, different species of bromeliad grow in different habitats, and this habitat variation is correlated with differences among their communities [@Marino2012].
 Previous observations in this system show that this environmental variation is closely associated with variation in macroinvertebrate composition, weakly associated with variation in zooplankton communities and almost uncorrelated with variation in bacterial communities [@Farjalla2012].

 ![ho](../photos/hypotheses_illustration.png)
 <!--Can you add numbers to indicate their relative sizes, or their relationship to the threshold of interest (1mm)? -->

 Figure  1: Illustration of the possible patterns resulting from our experiment.
-Observations have already shown that community composition of larger animals is more strongly related to environmental differences than is composition of smaller organisms (solid line, all figures).
+Previous observations have already shown that community composition of larger animals is more strongly related to environmental differences than is composition of smaller organisms (solid line, all figures).
 In our experiment we remove differences among community composition, and observe the subsequent return of these differences as caused by environment (dashed lines).
 There are three possible outcomes.
 If differences in composition are caused by an increase in sensitivity to the environment (with increasing organism size), then we should see a match between the amount of environmental signal before and after the experiment (1a).
 If differences in composition are caused by biased dispersal, we should see no difference after the experiment (1b).
 Finally, an intermediate scenario (1c) results when both environment and biased dispersal contributed to the original pattern.

 ## Methods